parsamivehchi/Haptyk/README.md

 # Haptyk
-Can test different haptic patterns and feels through the iPhone Taptic Engine
+An iOS app that lets the user test and feel different haptic patterns through the iPhone Taptic Engine